K-PaaS/application-platform-guide-eng/user_guide/development_application/ruby.md

 2)	Execute Test
 >bundle exec rspec
-      ※In order to proceed with the test normally, access to the service must be possible.(proxy, tunneling, etc.)
+      ※ To proceed with the test normally, access to the service must be possible.(proxy, tunneling, etc.)